state-space/public-examples/UnsafeExamples/NarrowTypeAssemblyVuln/DirtyVault/README.md

 ## Setup and Upload:

-- Create an account at https://state.space/sign-up
+1. Create an account at https://state.space/sign-up
-- Clone the repo to a local folder
+2. Clone the repo to a local folder
-- Install the State Space CLI using brew: `brew install state-space/state-space/cli`
+3. Install the State Space CLI using brew: `brew install state-space/state-space/cli`.
+Note: the Foundry project already has a state-space.toml file created from initializing the repo (`state-space init`).
-- From the main directory of the DirtyVault Foundry project, run the CLI command `state-space push` command to deploy the contract to your State Space acocunt:
+4. From the main directory of the DirtyVault Foundry project, run the CLI command `state-space push` command to deploy the contract to your State Space account:

 ``` bash
 state-space push
 ```

-- You will be prompted to login using your State Space credentials.
+You will be prompted to login using your State Space credentials.

 ## Design transaction sequence